lc525/rscfl/README.md

 * `RSCFL_LINUX_VMLINUX` - The path towards a vmlinux that was built with `CONFIG_DEBUG_INFO=y`
 * `RSCFL_LINUX_BUILD` - The linux directory in which vmlinux was originally built

-The trickiest bit is setting the RSCFL_LINUX_BUILD variable.
-This is the path which was used to build the vmlinux pointed to by RSCFL_LINUX_VMLINUX.
+The trickiest bit is setting the `RSCFL_LINUX_BUILD` variable.
+This is the path which was used to build the vmlinux pointed to by `RSCFL_LINUX_VMLINUX`.
 If you're working with a distribution's vmlinux, this can be difficult to find.

 We'll automate the process, but until then you'll have to: